PowershellScripts/PowershellScripts.github.io/articles/en/InformationProtection/simulateadmin.md

 <br/><br/><br/>

-Navigate to Microsoft 365 admin center and select **Role Assignments** tab.
-You will see a list of admin roles, such as AI Administrator, Knowledge Manager, Global Reader, SharePoint Administrator, Viva Pulse Administrator or Virtual Visits Administrator
+**Navigate to Microsoft 365 admin center and select Role Assignments** tab.
+You will see a list of admin roles, such as AI Administrator, Knowledge Manager, Global Reader, SharePoint Administrator, Viva Pulse Administrator or Virtual Visits Administrator :

 <br/>